How to protect yourself after the Equifax data breach

 Place a credit freeze or fraud alert on your files.
 If you were affected, or just might be, a credit freeze will make it more difficult for thieves to open new accounts in your name (although it won't stop them from making charges to your existing accounts).
 A fraud alert warns creditors that you may be an identity theft victim, and that they should verify anyone seeking credit in your name.
 This alert is free and lasts for up to 90 days.

 Check your credit reports.
-This will help you identify any accounts or activity that you don’t recognize, which is especially helpful if you didn't get a definitive "No" from Equifax.
+This will help you identify any accounts or activity that you don’t recognize.
 The law entitles you to a free annual report from each credit reporting bureau – Equifax, Experian, and TransUnion – and you can check them all at annualcreditreport.com.

 Closely monitor your existing credit cards and bank accounts.
 If you see any charges you don’t recognize, call the card company or your bank immediately.
 You may also want to check your bank's website for additional warnings or instructions on how to keep your accounts safe.